klujber/diabetes/README.txt

 CC0: Public Domain

 3.
-In our reprository (https://github.com/klujber/diabetes/) you can find the following files:
+In our repository (https://github.com/klujber/diabetes/) you can find the following files:

 Our database:
 	-diabetes.csv